 Both colors are found in nature like on rocks, leaves, skies and water.
 Turquoise as a color is named after the turquoise mineral and teal comes from the color surrounding a Teal duck’s eye.
 Since they both come from nature there are many shades of each, some softer and some brighter.

-Teal and Turquoise Color Trend for Your Home
+Teal vs Turquoise Color Trend for Your Home

-A bright, cozy throw is always an easy idea to add a pop of color to a room.
-Turquoise & Teal are very strong colors without feeling aggressive so they are pleasing to the eye even if they are in abundance.
+A bright, cozy throw is always an easy way to add a pop of color to a room.
+Turquoise and teal are very strong colors without feeling aggressive so they are pleasing to the eye even if they are in abundance.
 Try layering different shades of the colors in your space with a deeper, darker hue in the rug or on an accent chair, a whisper of color in the draperies, and a rainbow of blue-green pillows spread across your sofa.
 Mix them up and the look will add a playful elegance to any room.

 Shop Teal and Turquoise

-Whichever shade you use teal and turquoise will add a pop of life to your room!
+Whichever shade you choose, teal or turquoise will add a pop of life to your room!